4ka0/newspaper_project/README.md

 Uses Django's generic class-based views to provide CRUD functionality for handling articles.</br>

 Extended beyond the textbook project by:</br>
-* separating sensitive information from the codebase,
+* Separating sensitive information from the codebase
-* adding functionality for uploading images from the front end,
+* Adding functionality for uploading images from the front end
-* serving static and image files from an AWS S3 bucket,
+* Serving static and image files from an AWS S3 bucket
-* adding functionality for adding comments to articles, and
+* Adding functionality for adding comments to articles
-* improving the overall front-end styling.</br>
+* Improving the overall front-end styling</br>

 ### Built using: